tumblr/collins/collins/cql.md

 Any primary value (tag, status, type, etc.) or attribute can be searched on

+- key names are case insensitive
+- any string values that are one word don't need quotes
+- wildcards are supported at the beginning and/or end of string values

     tag = "test1"
     tag = test1
     tag = test*